MINT Bewegt Nachhaltig

 Our vision is based on the “Bicycle Model for Climate Education” by Cantell and colleagues (2019), which visualizes learning processes as parts of a bicycle.
 We have used the visualization and metaphors of the model and adapted them with the terms marked in red.
 The interpretations of the individual components are based on our vision of the student labs.

-- Wheels (knowledge and skills): Our stations promote thinking and acting in terms of education for sustainable development (ESD).
+- Wheels (knowledge and thinking skills): Our stations promote thinking and acting in terms of education for sustainable development (ESD).
 Just as the wheels of a bicycle enable propulsion, we impart knowledge and skills in the STEM subjects - such as the ability to reflect, teamwork, problem-solving skills, thinking skills, ...
 This forms the basis for ESD topics to promote sustainable thinking.

 - Steering wheel (future orientation): The steering wheel represents the ability to look into the future and make decisions.
 We allow students to reflect on what they have learned and adapt their future actions accordingly in order to contribute to a sustainable society.